sergeluca/Power-Platform-BPM-Toolkit/README.md

 3. The code has been re-written from scratch
 4. The security model is not implemented yet
 5. The error handling must be genaralized
-6. There is a new workflow engine (100% implemented with Power Automate)
-7. The setup guide will be uploaded soon
+6. The setup guide will be uploaded soon

  To evaluate the BPM Toolkit, or to use it in production, download and install the version SharePoint.